Pentagon Staff Changes Could Open Way for Trump to End Afghan War

 “That has been suggested by some that that’s speculation.
 I can guarantee you that’s the plan of the President of the United States,” he added.

 Another person recently appointed to the Pentagon who could steer an Afghanistan drawdown is Army Col. (Ret.)
-Doug MacGregor.
-MacGregor has long advocated drawing down U.S. forces from Afghanistan, as well as other places, including South Korea.
+Doug Macgregor.
+Macgregor has long advocated drawing down U.S. forces from Afghanistan, as well as other places, including South Korea.

 Sen. Rand Paul (R-KY), a staunch advocate of ending the Afghanistan War and an ally of Trump, tweeted Thursday morning, “I am very pleased @realDonaldTrump asked my friend Col. Doug Macgregor to help quickly end the war in Afghanistan.
 This and other picks for Pentagon are about getting the right people who will finally help him stop our endless wars”: